HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/README.md

 ### TCC - **Transparency, Consent, and Control**

-**TCC (Transparency, Consent, and Control)** is a mechanism in macOS to **limit and control application access to certain features**, usually from a privacy perspective.
-This can include things such as location services, contacts, photos, microphone, camera, accessibility, full disk access, and a bunch more.
+**TCC (Transparency, Consent, and Control)** is a security framework.
+It's designed to **manage the permissions** of applications, specifically by regulating their access to sensitive features.
+This includes elements like **location services, contacts, photos, microphone, camera, accessibility, and full disk access**.
+TCC ensures that apps can only access these features after obtaining explicit user consent, thereby bolstering privacy and control over personal data.

 {% content-ref url="macos-tcc/" %}
 [macos-tcc](macos-tcc/)